 With the past years' funds, the City was able to complete an expansion of the Brand Senior Center, a sewer line rehabilitation in the Regency Park and Armstrong Addition, Crestmoor, and Southgate neighborhoods, water line rehabilitation in the Crestmoor, Southgate and Regency Park neighborhoods, and construct a new playground and pickleball court at Kiwanis Park.
-The City also funded public service agencies such as Aging Services, Moore Youth and Family Services, Bethesda, Father's Business, Central Oklahoma Community Action Agency, Moore Food and Resource Center, Moore Faith Medical Clinic, The Salvation Army, Food and Shelter, Metropolitan Fair Housing Council, and Mary Abbott Children's House.
+The City also funded public service agencies such as Aging Services, Moore Youth and Family Services, Bethesda, Father's Business, Central Oklahoma Community Action Agency, Moore Food and Resource Center, Moore Faith Medical Clinic, The Salvation Army, Food and Shelter, Metropolitan Fair Housing Council, St. Vincent de Paul, and Mary Abbott Children's House.
+The City also funded an emergency repair program for low-income households through its local Habitat for Humanity.
 The City of Moore is looking forward to completing many more infrastructure projects that benefit families of low to moderate income as well as the public service agencies throughout the City of Moore.